STEAM-C3T/dpk-learning-materials/README.md

 ---

-## Templates

-Reusable templates for creating new materials are in `templates/`:

-- **Marp Decks:** `module-deck-template.md`, `unit-deck-template.md`
-- **Tutorials:** `tutorial-template.md`
-- **Workbooks:** `student-workbook-template.md`, `teacher-annotated-template.md`

-Use these as starting points for consistent formatting and structure across all modules.
+Educators and partners are encouraged to adapt, translate, and extend the materials.
+Feedback, new lesson ideas, and content improvements can be shared through Issues or Pull Requests in this repository.

+**Guidelines:**

+- Use templates from `templates/` for consistency.
+- Follow naming conventions: lowercase, hyphen-separated filenames.
+- Update `CHANGELOG.md` with your changes.

 ---

-## Accessibility & Inclusion

-All materials are designed with accessibility in mind:

-- Marp slides use high-contrast themes and clear fonts.
-- Tutorials include text descriptions of visual diagrams.
-- Student workbooks provide scaffolded note-taking areas.
-- Teacher annotated versions highlight differentiation strategies for mixed-ability classrooms.

----

-## Contributing

-Contributions are welcome!
-To add or improve materials:

-1. Fork this repository.
-2. Use templates from `templates/` for consistency.
-3. Follow naming conventions: lowercase, hyphen-separated filenames.
-4. Update `CHANGELOG.md` with your changes.
-5. Submit a pull request with a clear description.

-For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md) (to be added).

----

 ## License

 This repository is licensed under the same open-source license as the Digital Proficiency Kit.
 See [LICENSE](LICENSE) for details.

----

-## Contact & Support

-For questions, suggestions, or feedback:

-- Open an issue in this repository.
-- Contact the STEAM-C3T team via the main Digital Proficiency Kit repository.

 ---